Eli Verschleiser

 Eli Verschleiser is an American businessman from New York City.

-Real Estate & Career
+Real estate and career

 Eli Verschleiser is a founding partner and Chairman of the Multi Group of Companies.
 Through his companies Mr. Verschleiser has participated in $10+ billion of real estate transactions, including over two million square feet of office buildings, multi family, and residential condominium projects.
 In 2012, Verschleiser co-founded a $1 billion dollar public REIT.

 Philanthropy

 Eli Verschleiser serves on the board of The American Jewish Congress.
 He is a Co-Founder & Chairman for Our Place (Foundation), a non-profit organization that provides support for troubled Jewish youth.
 He is also Co-Founder for Magenu, an organization he helped create with his wife Dr. Shani Verschleiser to protect children from CSA.

 Media

 The offices of Eli Verschleiser has been named NYC's most historic offices by The New York Post.
 Verschleiser has been cited in the media for helping aspiring entrepreneurs as a Mogul in a show similar to Shark Tank called Biz Tank.
 He has financed numerous startups both on and off the show.